Conversations

 }

 The full page context is sent again with each message so the webhook always has up-to-date information.
+Each follow-up request to the webhook includes the conversationId, so the workflow can look up its conversation state and echo the same value back in its response.

 See also